When Machines Join the Moral Circle: The Persona Effect of Generative AI Agents in Collaborative Reasoning: Method

 \subsection{Data and Measures}

 The dataset comprised pre-task surveys, group chat logs, and post-task surveys.
-The pre-task survey collected demographic information and baseline moral choices with open-ended justifications.
+The pre-task survey collected demographic information and baseline moral choices (in which participants selected one of three options:\textit{Swerve}, \textit{Stay}, or \textit{Random}) with open-ended justifications (Explain your reasoning; minimum 30 characters).
+Full details of the learning task and response options are available in the Supplementary Information.
 The collaborative discussion phase generated a total of 2,850 utterances, with an average of 13.9 tokens (SD = 8.6) per utterance (median = 14; IQR 8-19).
 The post-task survey captured repeated moral decisions and written justifications, enabling assessment of change and complexity in moral reasoning.
-To address the four research questions (RQ1–RQ4), we extracted a series of linguistic, argumentative, semantic, and outcome-level metrics summarised in Table~\ref{tab:metrics}.
+To address the four research questions (RQ1–RQ4), we extracted a series of linguistic, argumentative, semantic, and outcome-level metrics summarised in Table 1.
 Details of the metrics and model are further elaborated in the following sections.